 Safety development phases

-overlapping, phase thinking seems to suggest that these are there separable phases with one following the
+by the picture above seems to suggest that these are separable phases with one following the other.
+However,

-other.
-However, you should really look upon this as a trinity in which "organization" at the center also
+you should really look upon this as a trinity in which "organization" at the center also takes care of

 Should you be